hsuanchih/SwiftyLeetCode/solutions/0212-Word Search II.md

 ### Word Search II

-Given a 2D board and a list of words from the dictionary, find all words in the board.
+Given an `m x n` `board` of characters and a list of strings `words`, return __all words on the board__.

-Each word must be constructed from letters of sequentially adjacent cell, where "adjacent" cells are those horizontally or vertically neighboring.
+Each word must be constructed from letters of sequentially __adjacent cells__, where adjacent cells are horizontally or vertically neighboring.
 The same letter cell may not be used more than once in a word.

 __Example:__
 ```